 Is Your Advisor Generating “Alpha”?

 Financial research revealed some time ago that few “active” fund managers consistently beat broad market averages.
-Many active managers beat market performance by sheer luck or by taking risk they fail to disclose to clients.
+Many active managers beat market performance by sheer luck or by taking risks they fail to disclose to clients.
 Moreover, many managers will trade frequently, seeking in vain to “time the market.”
-This raises costs, generates unwanted taxes and diminishes your returns.
+This raises costs, generates unwanted taxes, and diminishes your returns.

 Fourth, your advisor will identify and help you mitigate risks in your plan.
 A good financial advisor will help you avoid costly mistakes along the path and help protect you against the ones you can’t avoid.